-Symptoms and causes of diarrhea in children
+Symptoms and causes of diarrhoea in children

-Diarrhea is a very common problem in children younger than age five.
+Diarrhoea is a very common problem in children younger than age five.
 The definition of diarrhea is three or more loose or liquid stools per day (or more frequent passage than normal).
 Reference: WHO.

 The sudden onset of diarrhea with or without vomiting in a previously healthy child is usually due to acute gastroenteritis.
 Acute gastroenteritis is an infection of the gut leading to an inflammation of the stomach and the intestines.
 It causes diarrhea and may also cause symptoms such as vomiting, abdominal pain and fever.
 The symptoms normally lasts up to a week.

 Diarrhoea as a side effect of antibiotic therapy is also common.
 Up to 40 per cent of children treated with broad-spectrum antibiotics suffer from gastrointestinal side effects.
 Apart from diarrohea symptoms include nausea, vomiting, bloating and stomach pain.
 Antibiotics disrupt the balance of our gut bacteria, the microbiota, our gut bacteria, and this imbalance can persist for a long time.